rathishTharusha/email-spam-classifier/README.markdown

 ## Project Overview

 This project develops a high-accuracy email spam classifier using Natural Language Processing (NLP) and machine learning.
-It uses a Support Vector Machine (SVM) model with TF-IDF features, optimized via GridSearchCV, achieving ~98-99% accuracy on the test set.
-The project addresses class imbalance with SMOTE, includes comprehensive preprocessing, and provides a Jupyter Notebook for exploration and a planned Streamlit web app for real-time predictions.
-Designed as a learning tool, it’s ideal for understanding NLP, machine learning pipelines, and model evaluation.
+It employs a Support Vector Machine (SVM) model with TF-IDF features, optimized via GridSearchCV, achieving ~98-99% accuracy on the test set.
+The project addresses class imbalance using SMOTE, includes comprehensive text preprocessing, and is documented in a Jupyter Notebook and Python script for exploration.
+A Streamlit web app for real-time predictions is planned.
+Designed as a learning tool, it’s ideal for mastering NLP, machine learning pipelines, and model evaluation.

 ### Key Features